YounesBouhadjar/SpikingTemporalMemory/README.md

    ```
    conda config --set auto_activate_base false
    ```
-   and re-launch a new terminal
+   and launch a new terminal

 2. Create a virtual environment with the necessary packages: